spyder-ide/spyder-docs/doc/faq.rst

    Finally, click :guilabel:`Restart kernel` in the :guilabel:`Consoles` menu for this change to take effect.
    If ``spyder-kernels`` is not already installed, the :doc:`/panes/ipythonconsole` will display instructions on how to install the right version.
-   Execute the given command in your terminal/Anaconda prompt with the environment activated, and finally restart the kernel once more.
+   Execute the given command in your terminal (the Anaconda Prompt on Windows) with the environment activated, and finally restart the kernel once more.

 .. _using-packages-installer: